chinsiang99/learning-system-design/02.load-balancing/README.md

 - Example: A multinational corporation uses GSLB to distribute incoming requests for its web applications among several data centers around the world, ensuring high availability and optimal performance for users in different regions.

+## 6. Hybrid Load Balancing
+Hybrid load balancing **combines the features** and **capabilities of multiple load balancing techniques** to achieve the best possible performance, scalability, and reliability.
+It typically involves a mix of hardware, software, and cloud-based solutions to provide the most effective and flexible load balancing strategy for a given scenario.

+### Pros:

+- Offers a **high degree of flexibility**, as it can be tailored to specific requirements and infrastructure.
+- Can provide the **best combination of performance**, **scalability**, and **reliability** by leveraging the strengths of different load balancing techniques.
+- Allows organizations to adapt and **evolve their load balancing strategy** as **their needs change over time**.

+### Cons:

+- Can be **more complex to set up**, **configure**, and **manage** than single-technique solutions.
+- May **require a higher level of expertise** and understanding of multiple load balancing techniques.
+- **Potentially higher costs**, as it may involve a combination of hardware, software, and cloud-based services.

+- Example: A large-scale online streaming platform uses a hybrid load balancing strategy, combining hardware load balancers in their data centers for high-performance traffic distribution, cloud-based load balancers for scalable content delivery, and DNS load balancing for global traffic management.
+This approach ensures optimal performance, scalability, and reliability for their millions of users worldwide.